Photo by Suzy Hazelwood

 As a newbie in the world of content creation, you can get overwhelmed.
 You consult the internet, and it offers you so many definitions.
-You are left to wonder which among these definitions are correct.
+You are left to wonder which among these definitions is correct.

 Below is a list of easy definitions that might help you understand.